Lin-jun-xiang/docGPT-langchain/README.md

 * `docGPT` is developed based on **Langchain** and **Streamlit**.

+---

+### What's LangChain?

-    * `Langchain`: LangChain is a framework for **developing applications supported by language models**.
+* LangChain is a framework for developing applications powered by language models.
 It supports the following applications:
     1. Connecting LLM models with external data sources.
-        2. Allowing interaction with LLM models.
+    2. Enabling interactions with LLM models.
-    * `Streamlit`: Streamlit enables fast and free deployment of Python applications.

----

-### What's LangChain?

-For an introduction to LangChain, it is recommended to refer to the official documentation or the GitHub [repository](https://github.com/hwchase17/langchain).
+* For an introduction to LangChain, it is recommended to refer to the official documentation or the GitHub [repository](https://github.com/hwchase17/langchain).

 **Questions that ChatGPT cannot answer can be handled by Langchain!**